 For the new school year, most children are doing distance learning.
 However, some orphanages have hired teachers to come and teach within the orphanage.

 While they remain in the facility, and don’t go far away for school, children are spending more time than ever with their caregivers.

 One nun at an orphanage in Vietnam shared that she used to do all her work in the vegetable garden while children were at school.
 But now, she takes all 20 children with her when she gardens.
 For children whose adoption placements have been impacted by the pandemic, orphanage caregivers are scheduling regular times for children to connect with their families via video call.

 Children living in orphanages in Mongolia are experiencing a near return to normal.
 As of September 1, primary school-aged children began leaving the care center in order to attend school in the community.
-They wear masks all day at school and have their own bottle of hand sanitizer, both of which the orphanage provides for them with the support of donors.
+They wear masks all day at school and have their own bottle of hand sanitizer, both provided by the orphanage with the support of donors.

 With their emergency needs met, please pray that children will stay healthy and grow strong.
 That in the words of our Korea and Mongolia program director, Paul Kim, “They’ll be in a place where they can be children and not feel the pressures of the world upon them.”

 Give a lifesaving or life-changing tangible gift to a child or family in need.
 These gifts can be in honor of someone, and you have the option to send your honoree an e-card.